Aphex Twin: 2014–present: Caustic Window, Syro, and return as Aphex Twin

-Speculations of James' return started after a mysterious website featuring the producer’s logo inside of the word “London” was discovered by fans.
+Speculations of James's return started after a mysterious website featuring the Aphex Twin logo inside of the word "London" was discovered by fans.
 Its title alluded to 19 August 2023, the same day that the Field Day festival takes place on in London, teasing a possible performance.
 His return was confirmed on 24 January 2023, when Aphex Twin was announced as a headliner for the festival.
+Over the next few weeks, several other performances were announced for Europe.
+At a performance at Sónar on 16 June, an exclusive 12-inch vinyl was released entitled Barcelona 16.06.23.
+During this festival, large QR code displays with Aphex Twin branding were spotted.
+This, coupled with posters found in Los Angeles, led to the discovery of an augmented reality app named YXBoZXh0d2lu.
+It was created to tease James' upcoming EP.
+On 21 June James announced the EP Blackbox Life Recorder 21f / In a Room7 F760, which was released on 28 July.